Employee Benefit Plan and ERISA Audit Services Nationwide

 FINAL REPORT

-After conducting our audit, we will give you a full report with our opinion on the plan’s financial statement and advise you on any further actions you need to take to complete the filing of your audit (such as filing additional schedules).
-We will also report on any financial issues we find with your plan and suggest ideas for improving your plan’s internal processes.
+After conducting our audit, we will provide you with a full report including our opinion on the plan’s financial statements and advise you on any further actions you need to take to complete the filing of your audit (such as filing additional schedules).
+We will also report on any financial issues we identify with your plan and suggest ways to improve its internal processes.

 WHAT IS THE EMPLOYEE BENEFIT PLAN AUDIT QUALITY CENTER, AND WHY WAS IT ESTABLISHED?